Dawn Fog Video Prompts: 10 Early-Morning Mist Templates

 Q: Why does the fog disappear by the end of an 8-second clip?

-A: Models lose grip on persistent particle effects past 6-7s.
-Cut your clip at 6s, or add fog persists throughout the shot, steady density to lock it.
+A: Veo loses grip on persistent particle effects past its native 8-second clip, and most models drift after 6-7s.
+Cut at 6s, add fog persists throughout the shot, steady density to lock it, or render in Kling 3.0, which sustains density further into its 15-second clips.